Valid passport for a minimum of six months required by all nationals.

 The foreign tourist visiting Nepal shall be granted the tourist visa.

-The tourist visa shall be granted for a period in maximum of 150 days in a visa year (Visa years means January to December).
+The tourist visa shall be granted for a period in a maximum of 150 days in a visa year (Visa years means January to December).

 A tourist who has departed before the expiry of the period specified in the visa issued in a visa year shall not be allowed to use the visa by adding the remaining period to another visa year.